Collective Code Construction Contract

 2.5.
 Branches and Releases

-- The project SHALL have one branch (“master”) that always holds the latest in-progress version and SHOULD always build.
+- The project SHALL have one branch (“main”, or historically “master”) that always holds the latest in-progress version and SHOULD always build.

 - The project SHALL NOT use topic branches for any reason.
 Personal forks MAY use topic branches.